m0xpd/EUCLIDplus/README.md

 The VCO inside EUCLID+ can run asynchronously to the applied clock, giving the resulting rhythm outputs a useful varying quality, but one which retains much of the structure (/correlation or 'feel') of the behaviour in synchronous mode.

 Alternatively, EUCLID+ can hard-sync its VCO to the clock divider output.
-In this condition, the rhythm pattern is fixed, having the same period as the clock divider.
-The output rhythm in this synchronous mode includes the familiar [Euclidean Rhythms](https://en.wikipedia.org/wiki/Euclidean_rhythm) (of length up to 30).
+In this condition, the output pattern is fixed, having the same period as the clock divider.
+The patterns in this synchronous mode include the familiar [Euclidean Rhythms](https://en.wikipedia.org/wiki/Euclidean_rhythm) (of length up to 30).
 Note that the complement of a Euclidean Rhythm is itself Euclidean; the COMP output produces musically useful triggers for primary voices in complementary and interlocking rhythmic patterns as well as for producing "ghost notes".

 Full design details for EUCLID+ including schematics, PCB layouts and a Front Panel design, are presented in the hardware folder.